atlassian/data-center-helm-charts/docs/docs/README.md

     Read more about [what we support and what we don’t](troubleshooting/SUPPORT_BOUNDARIES.md).

-    Note that Jira currently has limitations with scaling.
-Read more about the [Product and platform limitations](troubleshooting/LIMITATIONS.md).
+    Note that Jira currently has [limitations with scaling](troubleshooting/LIMITATIONS.md#jira-and-horizontal-scaling).
+Read more about this and other [product and platform limitations](troubleshooting/LIMITATIONS.md).

 ## Architecture